Leica M9 vs Sony RX1R

 |16.||Sony RX1||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

-Both the M9 and the RX1R have been discontinued, but can regularly be found used on eBay.
+Both the M9 and the RX1R have been discontinued, but can regularly be found used on ebay.
 The M9 was replaced by the Leica M Typ 240, while the RX1R was followed by the Sony RX1R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the M9 and RX1R can be found, respectively, in the Leica M9 Manual (free pdf) or the online Sony RX1R Manual.

 So how do things add up?
 Which of the two cameras – the Leica M9 or the Sony RX1R – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.